OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Frida

-In section ["Execution Tracing"](#execution-tracing "Execution Tracing") we've used frida-trace when navigating to a website in Safari and found that the `initWithURL:` method is called to initialize a new URL request object.
+In section ["Method Tracing"](#method-tracing "Method Tracing") we've used frida-trace when navigating to a website in Safari and found that the `initWithURL:` method is called to initialize a new URL request object.
 We can look up the declaration of this method on the [Apple Developer Website](https://developer.apple.com/documentation/foundation/nsbundle/1409352-initwithurl?language=objc "Apple Developer Website - initWithURL Instance Method"):

 ```objectivec
 - (instancetype)initWithURL:(NSURL *)url;